Amin-MAG/My-Notes/Load-Balancer.md

-# Load Balancing
+# Load Balancer

-Load balancing is an inevitable component for a large scale application.
+Load balancer is an inevitable component for a large scale application.
 Load Balancing helps ensure high availability, responsiveness, and scalability.

 # Load Balancing Algorithms